ltu-ros/prizm_ros/README.md

 ## 1. Setup Workspace

+If you already have a worksapce, skip this step.

-If you haven't already, create a catkin workspace.
+Create a catkin workspace.

 ```
 $ mkdir -p ~/prizm_ws/src